-While it may not be required, it is recommended you update the SharePoint Framework packages every so often so that you can get the latest changes and fixes that have been released.
+While it may not be required, we recommend that you update the SharePoint Framework packages often so that you can get the latest changes and fixes that have been released.

 To find the outdated packages in your client-side project, including SharePoint Framework and other packages your project depends on, run the following command in a console in the same directory as your project.

-The command will list the following information about the packages your project depends on.
+The command lists the following information about the packages your project depends on.
 This information is looked up from the

 package.json file located in the root of your project directory and npm registry.